vmalla-den93/Customer-Management-System/README.md

 # Running the Project Locally

 ## Running UI
-1. Install the Angular CLI
+1. Install the Angular CLI, below command will install angular globally.

     `npm install -g @angular/cli`

 2. Run `npm install` at the root of the UI project folder.
+All dependent packages are available in packages.json.

-3. Run `ng serve -o`
+3. Run `ng serve -o`, this will compile the application and will be ready for viewing in broswer.

 4. Run localhost:4200 on browser.